Omni-X-NFT/omni-x/README.md

 - maker is on rinkeby
 - taker is on bsct
 - GhostlyGhosts NFT #1, #2 should be minted to maker before start to test on rinkeby
+- TransferManagerGhosts contract should have some balances to pay the gas fees for cross transferring.

 ### Test
 - npx hardhat testOmniX --step make --tokenid 1 --nonce 1 --network rinkeby